aclaf/flagrant/docs/explanation/argument-files.md

 Order preservation is another important property: if argument file A contains arguments `[a1, a2, a3]` and the command line is `[arg1, @A, arg2]`, the expanded list must be `[arg1, a1, a2, a3, arg2]`.
 The relative order of arguments from different sources must be preserved.

 Property tests can generate random argument lists with randomly placed argument files, write those files to temporary locations, and verify that expansion produces the expected results.
-They can test edge cases like very long files, files with unusual characters in arguments, and deeply nested structures (if recursion is supported).
+They can test edge cases like long files, files with unusual characters in arguments, and deeply nested structures (if recursion is supported).

 ### Error handling tests